-- 3. Credit Period.
-Section 42(f)(1) of the Code defines the Credit Period for Federal LIHTC as the ten (10) taxable years beginning with (i) the taxable year in which the building is placed in service, or (ii) at the election of the taxpayer, the succeeding taxable year.
+3. Credit Period.
+26 U.S.C. § 42(f)(1) defines the Credit Period for Federal LIHTC as the ten (10) taxable years beginning with (i) the taxable year in which the building is placed in service, or (ii) at the election of the taxpayer, the succeeding taxable year.
 The State LIHTC mirrors the Federal LIHTC Credit Period and applicable requirements.
-If a qualified development is comprised of more than one - (1) Building, the development shall be deemed to be placed in service in the taxable year during which the last building of the development is placed in service.
-MHDC staff should be notified as each building is placed in service and provided a copy of the permanent and temporary, if any, certificate(s) of occupancy for the building. - 4.
-Minimum Set-Aside Test.
+If a qualified development is comprised of more than one (1) building, the development shall be deemed to be placed in service in the taxable year during which the last building of the development is placed in service.
+MHDC staff should be notified as each building is placed in service and provided a copy of the permanent and temporary, if any, certificate(s) of occupancy for the building.

+- 4. Minimum Set-Aside Test.
 Each development must make a minimum set-aside election.
-The Owner must make an irrevocable election in the initial application of one of the following set-aside elections: - a.
-20/50 Minimum Set-Aside: At least 20% of its total residential units must be both rent-restricted and occupied by qualified low-income households who earn less than 50% of the area median gross income ("AMGI") for that household size.

-- b.
-40/60 Minimum Set-Aside: At least 40% of its total residential units must be both rent-restricted and occupied by qualified low-income households who earn less than 60% of the AMGI for that household size. - c.
-Average Income Minimum Set-Aside: At least 40% of its total residential units must be both rent-restricted and occupied by qualified low-income households whose income does not exceed the income limitation designated for the respective unit, where the average of the incomedesignated units may not exceed 60% AMGI.
-The unit designations will be made in 10 percent increments.
+The owner must make an irrevocable election in the initial application of one of the following set-aside elections: - a.
+20/50: At least twenty percent (20%) of its total residential units must be both rent- restricted and occupied by qualified low-income households who earn less than fifty percent (50%) of the area median gross income ("AMGI") for that household size. - b.
+40/60: At least forty percent (40%) of its total residential units must be both rent- restricted and occupied by qualified low-income households who earn less than sixty percent (60%) of the AMGI for that household size. - c.
+Average- Income: At least forty percent (40%) of its total residential units must be both rentrestricted and occupied by qualified low-income households whose income does not exceed the income limitation designated for the respective unit, where the average of the incomedesignated units may not exceed sixty percent (60%) AMGI.
+The unit designations will be made in ten percent (10%) percent increments.
 Units may be designated at 30, 40, 50, 60, 70, or 80 percent AMGI.